bschm0622/becky-schmidt-website/src/content/blog/work-from-home-with-baby.md

 ## 2. Clear Expectations

 When I returned to work, I made sure my employer knew that my daughter would be home with me during the week.
 Two days a week, I would be solo while my husband was in the office.
-I wasn’t presenting this as an excuse—just giving them a clear picture of my situation.
+I wasn’t presenting this as an excuse, just giving them a clear picture of my situation.
 If you plan to care for your child while working remotely, I highly recommend being upfront about it.
 Setting expectations early can go a long way in building trust.

 I also set expectations with my daughter.
 Even though she’s still a baby, I believe she understands more than we often give her credit for.
 I talk to her throughout the day and explain what I’m doing.
 If I’m about to join a meeting, I tell her that I’ll be talking and won’t be able to play, and that I need her to entertain herself for a little while.
 Those little moments of communication helped lay the foundation for something important: independent play.